TomHarrop/qos_baits/README.md

 as such.
 This is discussed in their [publication](https://doi.org/10.1111/1755-0998.13327).

 #### a.
-A simple way of grouping sequences into loci is to run them through
+A simple way of grouping sequences into loci is to run them through orthofinder

-orthofinder, and then rename the sequences by orthogroup.
+After Orthofinder, you can rename the sequences by orthogroup.
 You need to group targets by species before you do this (see `src/group_targets_by_prefix.sh`).

 ```bash
 orthofinder \